 Some alcohol beverages like spirits are ‘hard’ and others like beer are ‘soft’.

-All countries use the same standard ‘unit’ to ensure that servings of beer, wine and spirits are the same.
+A common standard drink size is used in all countries to ensure that servings of beer, wine and spirits are the same.

 False.
 There’s no single standard drink size across the world.
-While the definition in the UK is eight grams of ethanol (1), different countries use different definitions, and some unit sizes contain as much as 14 grams of ethanol (2).
+Different countries define standard drinks or units differently, and the amount of alcohol ranges from eight to 14 grams of ethanol (2).
 However, within each country, a ‘standard’ serving of beer, wine or spirits is defined in exactly the same way.
-In practise, drinks are often not served in standard sizes, but the concept of a standard unit is important.
+In practice, drinks are often not served in standard sizes, but the concept of a standard drink is important.

 The effect alcohol has on you depends on whether you’re drinking beer, wine or spirits.